 Standing Row

-The standing row is a practical way to strengthen your upper back, shoulders, and arms.
-It also helps improve posture and teaches you to stay stable while pulling.
+The standing row is a practical resistance band exercise for strengthening your upper back, shoulders, and arms.
+It also helps improve posture and teaches you to stay stable while pulling against horizontal resistance.

 Equipment Needed